 State-of-the-Art Surgical Center

 Some practices do not have their own surgical facilities and must perform their treatments in a hospital.
 Unfortunately, this system can become highly expensive and inconvenient, and can expose patients to more risks such as infection.
 By performing your procedure at our surgical center, we are able to ensure that every aspect of your care is held to our high standards.
-Our facility is equipped with advanced tools and technology to ensure that our surgeons can effectively complete every stage of your treatment.
+Our facility is equipped with advanced tools, technology, and sedation to ensure that our surgeons can effectively complete every stage of your treatment.

 Oral Surgery Procedures We Provide

 Our surgeons can perform versatile procedures to meet our patients' unique needs.

 Dental implants can be paired with crowns, dental bridges, or dentures to replace missing teeth.
 These titanium posts are surgically implanted into the jawbone to create a stable foundation for lifelike, durable restorations and create a complete smile with full form and function.